Electrician Apprenticeships Explained

 Trade Skills 4U Electrician Apprenticeships

 Trade Skills 4U can offer a slightly different option when it comes to electrical apprenticeships.
 As an organistion focussed on adult learning we have a succesful track record of delivering the off site training elements in a more intensive way.
-This means as well as the traditional day release programmes we can also front load the knowledge units training for apprentices, deliver it in as little as 8 months and then support you and your apprentice over the remaining years.
+This means as well as the traditional day release programmes we can also deliver some elements in a more intensive way.
 Depending on the size of the cohort we can also provide bespoke programmes for larger organisations and tailor the training to your specific needs.
 As a trainer in adult education we also have access to a pool of mature students looking for apprenticeship places.
 Find out more below:

 For EmployersFor ApprenticesPay Your Own WayDates